-Describe the social influence of a significant designer or inventor.
+Describe the social influence of a significant designer or incoming the social influence.

 Discuss the main features of Greek architecture, including the materials used, the three orders (Ionic, Doric and Corinthian) and other features of Greek buildings, such as the pediment and frieze.